rails/rails/guides/source/active_support_core_extensions.md

 #### Safe Strings

-Active Support has the concept of <i>(html) safe</i> strings since Rails 3.
+Active Support has the concept of <i>(html) safe</i> strings.
 A safe string is one that is marked as being insertable into HTML as is.
 It is trusted, no matter whether it has been escaped or not.

 Strings are considered to be <i>unsafe</i> by default: